restrepotorres/talento-B-back/Readme.md

 * Docker installed and running on your machine

 ### Step 1
-Clone this repo
+Clone or download this repo

 ### Step 2
-Navigate to the clone repository and open a command line
+open a command line in the cloned repo root folder

 ### Step 3
 Run the following command to start the container